-Spending policy.
-Related to the issue of charity care, for organizations with permanently restricted investment assets, is the organization's spending policy.
-Private foundations are required to spend annually for charitable purposes an amount equal to 5% of the value of their net investment assets.
-They may choose to spend more, for example, in times when the value of their assets have fallen.
-Changes in the state laws governing true endowments (funds restricted by the donor to the expenditure of income only), permit flexibility in the amount that may be spent.
-(See Ready Reference Page: "New UPMIFA Sets Rules for Management of Charitable Funds") This leaves the organization's governing board with choices to make about what the level of spending from the endowment will be.
+Related to the issue of charity care, for organizations with investment assets, is the organization's spending policy.
+Private foundations are required to spend annually for charitable purposes an amount equal to 5 percent of the value of their net investment assets.
+They may choose to spend more, for example, in times when the value of assets has fallen.
+Changes in the state laws governing true endowments (funds restricted by the donor to the expenditure of income only), permit flexibility in the definition of income.
+This leaves the organization's governing board with choices to make about what the level of spending from the endowment will be.
 Even if the organization's funds are not donor restricted, the board needs to balance the current needs of the organization with anticipated future needs, and setting a spending policy gives the board an opportunity to consider those competing needs.